chinghao0703/chinghao0703.github.io/about.md

 ### News ###

+**[05/13/2019]**
+New manuscript titled "**Constrained optimization as ecological dynamics with applications to random quadratic programming in high dimensions**" is officially published at [Physical Review E](https://doi.org/10.1103/PhysRevE.99.052111).
+See also my [blogpost](https://chinghao0703.github.io/Recent-research-update/) for an intro/preivew.

 **[04/15/2019]**
 New paper titled "**Pinned, locked, pushed, and pulled traveling waves in structured environments**" is published now at [Theoretical Population Biology](https://doi.org/10.1016/j.tpb.2019.04.003)!